 Demonstrating Proof of Possession (DPoP)

-This security mechanism is defined in RFC 9449 and enhances OAuth 2.0 by binding an access token to a specific client instance and request.
-It prevents intercepted tokens from being reused by attackers (replay attacks), especially useful for public clients like SPAs or mobile apps.
+It prevents intercepted tokens/codes from being reused by attackers (replay attacks), which is especially useful for public clients like SPAs or mobile apps.

-DPoP Header Example
+DPoP Request Header

 DPoP: eyJhbGciOiJFUzI1NiIsInR5cCI6ImRwb3Arand0IiwiandrIjp7Imt0eSI6IkVDIiwieCI6IlBFZHFyLTFSemZ2QkZsazE0U085UkZSSm1uV2FGNlc3YlZPZ2Y3Wk9KUVkiLCJ5IjoieGVBeklzcjlTbmk1RWVnVE5xZHFZblg1V08yTm5wTHBOTXFHTEoxSjRDWSIsImNydiI6IlAtMjU2In19.eyJpYXQiOjE3NDQxODQ5ODgsImp0aSI6IjVlNmU1NTA5LTcwZTMtNGJiNy1hZDMwLTRlMTc2ZmZkM2NhOCIsImh0bSI6IlBPU1QiLCJodHUiOiJodHRwczovL2lkLmNvcnBwYXNzLmdvdi5zZy9tZ2Evc3BzL29hdXRoL29hdXRoMjAvdG9rZW4ifQ.fggiYkc6lBwIKgpZDJjSA2c3_vkrxWHxJ_7WN9RMpyqjfgOCB1Cwlvdcw7AsGNF1nDsi59s8DHUHnM6a9warbA

-Decoded DPoP JWT
+DPoP JWT Header Structure

 {